Marco Dimitri

 Marco Dimitri (13 February 1963 – 13 February 2021) was an Italian Satanist and the president of the cultural association "Bambini di Satana" (BdS – "Children of Satan").

-Born in Bologna, Italy, Dimitri became an orphan at the age of 14.
-Living on the streets he remained in school until graduation.
-His interest in Satanist culture was seeded while he served in the military.
+His interest in Satanism was seeded while he served in the military.
 In 1982 he became president of the cultural organization "Bambini di Satana," a group with more than 1,000 members.

-He became known nationally when he participated in talk shows and various other programs.
+Dimitri became known nationally when he participated in talk shows and various other programs.
 He expressed acrid criticism against the official Catholic culture in interviews with several newspapers, including Famiglia Cristiana.
 He was investigated on several occasions, and jailed for 14 months, but maintained his innocence and was exonerated.

+Early life

+Born in Bologna, Italy, Dimitri became an orphan at the age of 14.
+Living on the streets he remained in school until graduation.

 Philosophy

 Dimitri refuted any notion that his group are Devil worshippers, because "the cult of the Devil would be the cult of evil – but for us, good and evil are subjective to each individual".
 Satan, he asserts, is not about worshipping evil, rather it is a symbol of being an adversary, standing up to a repressive system.
 It is the church that is "repressive and forces man on his knees with laws that haven't been created by Christ but by man to enrich man".